willstepp/writings/hunger/hunger.md

 Fear not.
 Fear not because together we will overcome this blight.
 Myself and the elders have discussed many things over the past few days.
 We have taken counsel with the chief farmers and hunters among you in order to see what can be done.
 This is what we will do.

 Every man who is able to hunt will tomorrow set off on a journey to the next valley.
 It is a five day journey and we do not believe the blight has spread that far.
 Thus we will enter this valley and hunt deer, rabbit and other wild game.
 Accompanying this group will be a small group of women to gather fruits that can be dried and nuts and wild vegetables.
 There will also be a group of women whose specific job will be to dress the kills and salt them for the journey back.
 Because we want the hunters to hunt they will remain in the valley and we will set up a system of checkpoints whereby the kills will be delivered and passed onto the next.
 Then after a week the hunters will return for a break to see their families and to rest.
-And then we start the process again.
+And then we start again.

 By doing this we will be able to store enough meat to last through the year and through next Winter.
 The days are now long but we must not forget they will not always be so.
 We must not forget that our Mother the Earth is kind but she is also harsh.
-Above all we must be practical.
+But our tribe is strong and will survive.
+We will not starve.

 ~